grobian/carbon-c-relay/carbon-c-relay.md

     clusters and routes.
 See [CONFIGURATION SYNTAX](#configuration-syntax)
     for more information on the options and syntax of this file.

-  * `-i` *iface*:
-    Open up connections on interface *iface*.
-Currently only one interface can be specified, and it is specified by its IP address, not the interface name.
-By default, the relay opens listeners on all available interfaces (a.k.a. `0.0.0.0`).

   * `-l` *log-file*:
     Use *log-file* for writing messages.
 Without this option, the relay writes both to *stdout* and *stderr*.
 When logging to file, all